What are hand-tied hair extensions?

 Essential Maintenance Tips for Your Hand-Tied Extensions

 Proper maintenance is crucial for ensuring the longevity and beauty of your hand-tied extensions.
-To keep them looking their best, it's essential to follow a few key care guidelines.
-First, use a sulfate-free shampoo and conditioner specifically designed for extensions that are free from sulfates.
+Use a sulfate-free shampoo and conditioner specifically designed for extensions.
 This helps preserve the integrity of the hair while preventing tangling.
 Additionally, make sure to detangle your hair gently, starting from the ends and working your way up to avoid damaging the wefts.

-Another important aspect is to schedule regular maintenance appointments with your stylist every 6-8 weeks.
-During these maintenance appointments, your stylist will reposition the extensions as your natural hair grows, ensuring that they remain secure and comfortable.
-By adhering to these maintenance tips, you can enjoy your hand-tied extensions for an extended period, keeping them looking vibrant and healthy.
+Schedule regular maintenance appointments with your stylist every 6-8 weeks.
+During these appointments, your stylist will reposition the extensions as your natural hair grows, ensuring that they remain secure and comfortable.

 Evaluating the Cost and Quality of Hand-Tied Extensions